nonoahkim1/Bobst-Study-Room-Booker/README.md

 1. Line 33: Set the device_name variable to the name of your Genymotion virtual device.
 2. Line 36: Set the genymotion_path variable to the path where gmtool is located.

-You can list all Genymotion virtual devices using Terminal by running__ `/Applications/Genymotion.app/Contents/MacOS/gmtool admin list`.
+You can list all Genymotion virtual devices using Terminal by running <br />
+`/Applications/Genymotion.app/Contents/MacOS/gmtool admin list`.